 From the system settings, you could then create multiple opportunity or project stages to adopt into their corresponding pipelines.
 Each stage should be configured with its own variables, including a unique collective probability value.
 Ultimately, you’ll be able to achieve an organized layout by grouping the opportunities by their respective stages.

 If you need to transfer opportunities from one stage to another, you can take advantage of what is known as the “Kanban” pipeline view.
-It’s a visual-based intuitive pipeline management framework that allows you to freely drag and drop the opportunities across different stages.
+It’s a visual-based intuitive pipeline management framework (relationship management) that allows you to freely drag and drop the opportunities across different stages.

 All things considered, the biggest defining factor when it comes to pipeline stages here is the activity set.
 Quite simply, an activity set is basically a collection of tasks set up for each stage.